-Decades of research support the fact that children's earliest experiences play a critical role in brain development (NECTAC, 2011).
+A child's family is their first teacher and decades of research support the fact that children's earliest experiences play a critical role in brain development (NECTAC, 2011).
 Starting from birth, babies learn who they are by how they are treated.
 Loving relationships provide young children with a sense of comfort, safety, and confidence.
-They teach young children how to form friendships, communicate emotions, and deal with challenges.
-With this understanding, early interventionists are able to work with parents as they assess the need for and seek more specific infant mental health interventions when the parent-child relationship is troubled (ITCA-IDEA Part C Position Paper, 2005).
+They learn how to form friendships, communicate emotions, and deal with challenges from these family experiences.
+With this understanding, practitioners are able to collaborate with parents as they screen, evaluate, write outcomes, give strategies and assess the need for infant mental health interventions if the parent-child relationship is troubled (ITCA-IDEA Part C Position Paper, 2005).
+Watch the video below for information about the importance of interactions between parents and their child.